declancm/virtualenv-creator/README.md

       . ~\Documents\virtualenv-creator\pyvenv.ps1

-- An alias can be added to ~\Documents\profile.ps1 (if the file doesn't exist, create it) to run the script:
+- This alias can be added to ~\Documents\profile.ps1 (if the file doesn't exist, create it) to run the script:

       Set-Alias pyvenv . ~\Documents\virtualenv-creator\pyvenv.ps1